daniCh8/digital-logic-design-project/README.md

 The space is a square of size `256*256`.
 Of the given _N_ centroids, only _K<=N_ are to be considered: this is described in an input mask where every bit is 1 if the centroid is to consider and 0 otherwise.

+The difficulties of this project lie on the language and the environment used in it.
+Indeed, VHDL and digital circuit design are programming paradigms way different than the ones a computer scientist usually uses, due to their different application targets.

 ## Data

 Data is stored in a memory with byte addressing, starting at position 0: